 Project Timeline 2024

-In 2024, Destination Brisbane Consortium expects to complete the transformation of the heritage Treasury and Land Administration buildings (currently housing Treasury Brisbane).
+In 2024, Destination Brisbane Consortium expects to complete the transformation of the heritage Treasury and Land Administration buildings (currently housing Treasury Brisbane – hotel and casino).

 These iconic buildings will reopen as an exciting high-end retail centre and The Ritz Carlton Hotel respectively.